 Hajdúböszörmény: Local Dissemination of Results

-Hajdúböszörmény, Ready4Heat’s Hungarian pilot city, concludes the project with a local dissemination event highlighting the city’s work on heat-health planning, public awareness, and neighbourhood-level engagement.
-The municipality will share its final tools with local institutions, health actors, and community groups, ensuring that heat-adaptation measures continue beyond the project’s lifetime.
+Hajdúböszörmény, Ready4Heat’s Hungarian pilot city, concludes the project with a local dissemination event on the 15th of January 2026 highlighting the city’s work on heat-health planning, public awareness, and neighbourhood-level engagement.
+The municipality shared its final tools with local institutions, health actors, and community groups, ensuring that heat-adaptation measures continue beyond the project’s lifetime.
+Detailed recap is coming soon.

 A Shared Commitment to Heat Resilience